-- The Health Plan shall use it's available list of maintenance medications to identify members who required maintenance medications during the reporting period. - Maintenance medications must be identified based on the GPI "drug base name" level.
+- 2) The diagnostic codes to identify liver disease and kidney disease are listed in separate tabs ("Liver Disease" and "Chronic Kidney Disease") in the "DUR Reference Tables" document, but reference the same definitions provided when these conditions are included in the "Comorbid Conditions" tab. - d.
+Medication Adherence: - The Health Plan shall use it's available list of maintenance medications to identify members who required maintenance medications during the reporting period. - i.
+Maintenance medications must be identified based on the GPI "drug base name" level. - Maintenance medications shall not include medications used to treat pain or substance use disorders (e.g. opioids, methadone). - iii.
+The Health Plan shall attach its list of maintenance medications to the report. - 2) The Health Plan shall identify non-adherence to any maintenance medications (this analysis shall not be limited to a specific subset of the population receiving maintenance medications).

-- ii.
-Maintenance medications shall not include medications used to treat pain or substance use disorders (e.g. opioids, methadone). - iii.
-The Health Plan shall attach its list of maintenance medications to the report. - 2) The Health Plan shall identify non-adherence to any maintenance medications (this analysis shall not be limited to a specific subset of the population receiving maintenance medications). - i.
-Non-adherence for the purposes of this report is defined as a drop below 80% in the proportion of days covered (PDC) by the drug during the reporting period. - f.
+- i.
+Non-adherence for the purposes of this report is defined as a drop below 80% in the proportion of days covered (PDC) by the drug during the reporting period. - e.
 Targeted Programs for Special Populations (1-6): - The Health Plan may have additional MTM or MTM-like programs targeting other special populations (e.g. members with uncontrolled diabetes, chronic pain, etc.).
-Space is provided here for the Health Plan to describe its work with these populations. - 2) The Health Plan shall identify the special population after the word "DESCRIBE" in the "Category" field, and quantify the interventions provided. - i.
-Space for up to six special populations is provided to capture the diversity of work that may be in progress.
-If the Health Plan has more than six special populations with targeted programs, the Health Plan is asked to include information on the additional intervention in response to the qualitative question provided in Section III.
-If the Health Plan has fewer than six targeted programs for special populations, the Health Plan is asked to enter "N/A" in all corresponding fields to clarify that the row is not applicable and no data is available.
+Space is provided here for the Health Plan to describe its work with these populations.

+- The Health Plan shall identify the special population after the word "DESCRIBE" in the "Category" field, and quantify the interventions provided. - Space for up to six special populations is provided to capture the diversity of work that may be in progress.
+If the Health Plan has more than six special populations with targeted programs, the Health Plan is asked to include information on the additional intervention in response to the qualitative question provided in Section asked to enter "N/A" in all corresponding fields to clarify that the row is not applicable and no data is available.